By: CSDH Staff

 Arshdeep Bahga and Vijay Madisetti

-Big Data Science & Analytics is the name of both this book and the [upcoming] “fourth industrial revolution” around which it is focused.
-This comprehensive book about big data covers a wide range of big data analytics, from modern analytic methods to an overview of specific software tools, and more.
-Each of the book’s three parts is written in clear language, with helpful diagrams and code examples included throughout.
+Big Data Science & Analytics is the name of both this book and the “fourth industrial revolution” around which it is focused.
+This comprehensive yet crash course book covers a wide range of analytics topics.
+Discussions include:

 Donna Governor and Michael Bowen